2018 St. Louis Arts Awards

 Celebrating its 27th year, the St. Louis Arts Awards is the area’s preeminent event honoring the artists, educators, philanthropists, corporate citizens and arts organizations that make our region so vibrant.
 It is an elegant evening of cocktails and dinner, an awards presentation and awe-inspiring performances - all packed into just four hours.

-Susan Block, founder of The Designing Block, and John Russell, senior vice president at Stifel Financial Corporation, are co-chairs of the 2018 event.
+Susan Block, founder of The Designing Block, and John H. Russell, senior vice president at Stifel Financial Corporation, are co-chairs of the 2018 event.
 Proceeds benefit the Arts and Education Council’s annual campaign which provides support to nearly 100 arts and arts education organizations impacting 1.7 million people throughout the 16-county, bi-state region.

 TICKETS ON SALE NOW!